 Dr. Hall specializes in cancers of the gastrointestinal (GI) tract, with a specific interest in pancreas, small bowel, and colon tumors.
 Dr. Hall's recent research has focused on the risk of pancreatic cancer in BRCA 1/2 mutation carriers, risk communication, racial/ethnic disparities in genetic testing, and the costs and benefits of pharmacogenomic and other genetic testing in the treatment of cancer.

 Elias Obeid, MD, MPH

-Assisstant Professor, Breast and Ovarian Cancer Risk
+Assistant Professor, Breast, Ovarian, and Prostate Cancer Risk

 Dr. Obeid is an expert in breast cancer, cancer risk assessment and prevention, hereditary cancer syndromes and medical ethics.
 He stresses the focus Fox Chase places on working as a team to individualize the care of every patient, as a member of the risk assessment program (RAP) and the breast cancer service line.

 The Risk Assessment Program Nurses perform a variety of roles in research and clinical care of high risks patients.
 The nurses provide cancer risk assessment, education and counseling.
 They help evaluate family and medical history and, if appropriate help coordinate genetic testing.
 The nurses also see patients in our high risk clinics for medical management, cancer screening and risk reduction.

 Your genetic counselor will review your medical and family history in order to determine the personal and possibly inherited factors that could affect your risk to develop certain cancers.
 They will help you understand the influence of these different risk factors and help to coordinate genetic testing, if appropriate.